yerenkow/javaz/README.md

         //get and launch in background Thread rotator itself RecordsRotatorI rotater = RotatorsHolder.getRotater(fetcher);

-        //if data is read, then here will be some results.
+        // if data is read, then here will be some results.
-        //No matter how many clients called this method, load will be low
+        // No matter how many clients called this method, load will be low
-        //Since querying ready objects pool are separated from part which fills it from DB (Or any other source - RPC, WS) Collection elements = rotater.getManyElements(1000);
+        // Since querying ready objects pool are separated from part which fills it from DB (Or any
+        // other source - RPC, WS)
+        Collection elements = rotater.getManyElements(1000);

         // If you implementing accepter of data, it's nice to have it asynchronous too.